You are here

 Is a Small Company Right For You?

-Advantages of a small company over a large one:
+Advantages of a small company

 - You may be given more responsibility and may not be as limited by a “job description.”